antoniomika/sish/README.md

 An open source serveo/ngrok alternative.

 ## Deploy
-Builds are made using Google Cloud Build.
+Builds are made automatically on Google Cloud Build and Dockerhub.
 Feel free to either use the automated binaries or to build your own.
+If you submit a PR and would like access to Google Cloud Build's output (including pre-made PR binaries), feel free to let me know.

 1. Pull the Docker image
     - `docker pull antoniomika/sish:latest`